sequenceiq/blog/source/_posts/2014-07-13-schedulers-part-1.markdown

 Once the ResourceManager is up and running, the messaging starts.
 Mostly everything happens via events.
 These events are distributed with a [dispatcher](https://github.com/apache/hadoop-common/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-common/src/main/java/org/apache/hadoop/yarn/event/AsyncDispatcher.java) among the registered event handlers.
-It's hard to follow the flow, because events can come from everywhere.
+The down side of the event driven architecture that it's hard to follow the flow because events can come from everywhere.
 The CapacityScheduler itself is registered for many events, and act based on these events.
 Code snippets are from branch `trunk` aka `3.0.0-SNAPSHOT`.
 ```java
  @Override
   public void handle(SchedulerEvent event) {